Soapy's Saloons

 goldline.jpg

 Little is known of this gambling resort resort except that it was part of a mass exodus by the saloon and gaming fraternity in Denver due to reforms against their businesses.
-Plans were made to make Colfax the "Monte Carlo of Colorado" and this idea was welcomed by the city council In the beginning the little city soon changed their minds.
+Plans were made to make Colfax the "Monte Carlo of Colorado "and this idea was welcomed by the city council at the start, but the little city fathers soon changed their minds.

 goldline.jpg